isomerpages/govtech-gobusiness/index.md

 image: /images/
 permalink: /
 #notification:
-notification: <strong>Attention:</strong> Due to scheduled system maintenance, the manpower submission form will be temporarily <u>unavailable</u> on 14 May 14 May 2020, from 10pm to 12am.
+notification: <strong>Attention:</strong> Due to scheduled system maintenance, the manpower submission form will be temporarily <u>unavailable</u> on 14 May 2020, from 10pm to 12am.
 All other services on the site will remain unaffected.
 We apologise for any inconvenience caused.
 sections:
     - hero:
         title: Supporting Our Businesses